sofiaoreis/lithium-slicer/paper/ijcai/fixes_todo.md

 - [ ] Add MBSD Connection into the conclusion
 - [ ] Defects4j Table (review)
 - [ ] Coverage (Tab.
 2)
-- [ ] Review paper to find references to dataset and tool publication
+- [ ] Review paper to find references to dataset and tool publication (fix them)
 - [ ] Prep.
 Dataset Results for publication
 - [ ] Prep.
 Tool for publication